nosolutions/puppet-tsm/README.md

 client packages.
 By default no config files will be replaced.
 The TSM class just makes sure the TSM packages are installed.

+If there is no dsm.sys this module creates a new one from the default template.
+Be sure to set *config_replace* to true if you would like to change dsm.sys after the default template has been deployed.

 ##Usage

 All available options (see [init.pp](manifests/init.pp)) should be